Fr0sT-Brutal/awesome-pascal/README.md

 * [Ararat Synapse](https://sourceforge.net/p/synalist). `[Delphi]` `[FPC]` Pascal TCP/IP Library for Dephi, C++Builder, Kylix and FreePascal.
 Deals with network communication by means of blocking (synchronous) sockets or with limited non-blocking mode.
 This project not using asynchronous sockets!
 The Project contains simple low level non-visual objects for easiest programming without problems (no required multithread synchronisation, no need for windows message processing,...)
 Great for command line utilities, visual projects, NT services,...
 // *TCP, UDP, ICMP, RAW; ICMP, DNS, SMTP, HTTP, SNMP, NTP, FTP, LDAP, NNTP, Telnet;  IPv6; SOCKS proxy; SSL/TLS (via OpenSSL or Windows CryptoApi); PING; character code transcoding; MIME coding and decoding; CRC16, CRC32, MD5 and HMAC-MD5.*

-* [Internet Professional](http://sourceforge.net/projects/tpipro2010).
-Set of VCL components providing Internet connectivity for Borland Delphi & C++Builder. iPRO includes POP3, SMTP, NNTP, FTP, HTTP, Instant Messaging, & HTML viewer components, as well as components for low-level socket access.
+* [Internet Professional](http://sourceforge.net/projects/tpipro2010). `[Delphi]` Set of VCL components providing Internet connectivity for Borland Delphi & C++Builder. iPRO includes POP3, SMTP, NNTP, FTP, HTTP, Instant Messaging, & HTML viewer components, as well as components for low-level socket access.
 // *Seems abandoned but contains pretty large set of features incl ICMP, POP, SMTP, HTTP, NNTP, NTP, FTP, SMTP; HTML parser and viewer; MIME utils; cookies, certificates, caching, encryption etc*

-* [SynCrtSock](https://github.com/synopse/mORMot/blob/master/SynCrtSock.pas).
-Features several sockets and HTTP client-server classes, including a high-performance http.sys based server under Windows, and a new thread-pool powered socket server.
+* [SynCrtSock](https://github.com/synopse/mORMot/blob/master/SynCrtSock.pas). `[Delphi]` `[FPC]` Features several sockets and HTTP client-server classes, including a high-performance http.sys based server under Windows, and a new thread-pool powered socket server.
 // *Also implements http.sys binding under Windows and cURL binding under nix*

-* [TML Messaging Suite](http://www.libtml.org/docs/libtml-pascal).
-Network messaging library for rapid development of extensible and scalable interfaces.
+* [TML Messaging Suite](http://www.libtml.org/docs/libtml-pascal). `[Delphi]` `[FPC]` Network messaging library for rapid development of extensible and scalable interfaces.
 Based on the peer to peer standard protocol [BEEP (Blocks Extensible Exchange Protocol)](http://www.beepcore.org), defined in [RFC3080](https://tools.ietf.org/html/rfc3080) and [RFC3081](https://tools.ietf.org/html/rfc3081). libTML is suitable for many use cases and communication patterns.
 Equipped with a type safe data API, TML can transport hierarchical data structures fast and reliable.
 // *The libTML Object Pascal Components are not only a language binding to the core library but a complete set of non visual components to simplify the usage of libTML with Embarcadero RAD Studio and Lazarus.*

-* [DMVCFramework](https://github.com/danieleteti/delphimvcframework).
-Popular and powerful framework for web solution in Delphi.
+* [DMVCFramework](https://github.com/danieleteti/delphimvcframework). `[Delphi]` Popular and powerful framework for web solution in Delphi.

-* [Delphi IOCP](https://github.com/ymofen/diocp-v5).
-Implements several network classes based on Windows IOCP technology.
+* [Delphi IOCP](https://github.com/ymofen/diocp-v5). `[Delphi]` Implements several network classes based on Windows IOCP technology.
 Socket, HTTP, Ntrip servers and clients.
 // *Quite well documented and good styled code but Chinese only.*

-* [delphi-aws-ses](https://github.com/monde-sistemas/delphi-aws-ses).
-Amazon Simple Email Service (AWS SES) library for Delphi applications.
+* [delphi-aws-ses](https://github.com/monde-sistemas/delphi-aws-ses). `[Delphi]` Amazon Simple Email Service (AWS SES) library for Delphi applications.

-* [delphi-slackbot](https://github.com/monde-sistemas/delphi-slackbot).
-Delphi library to send messages on [Slack](https://slack.com) using slackbot.
+* [delphi-slackbot](https://github.com/monde-sistemas/delphi-slackbot). `[Delphi]` Delphi library to send messages on [Slack](https://slack.com) using slackbot.

-* [Kitto](https://github.com/nandod/kitto).
-Allows to create Rich Internet Applications based on a data model that can be mapped onto any database.
+* [Kitto](https://github.com/EtheaDev/kitto). `[Delphi]` Allows to create Rich Internet Applications based on a data model that can be mapped onto any database.
 The client-side part uses ExtJS (through the ExtPascal library) to create a fully AJAX application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
 Kitto is aimed at Delphi developers that need to create web application without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.

 * [Daraja Framework](https://github.com/michaelJustin/daraja-framework). `[Delphi]` `[FPC]` Lightweight HTTP server framework for Object Pascal (Delphi 2009+ / Free Pascal 3.0).
 Implementing RESTful services is supported via the [daraja-restful](https://github.com/michaelJustin/daraja-restful) extension.